 Peter’s first job as an attorney was with the firm Husch Blackwell, where he worked during and after law school with some of the best lawyers and developers in the St. Louis area on a variety of real estate projects, including Ballpark Village, the Cheshire, developments on the Loop and Washington Ave, and the formation of Community Improvement Districts and Transportation Development Districts across the area.
 He also worked with St. Louis and surrounding cities on municipal matters, reviewing and drafting codes and ordinances and analyzing state election laws in detail.

 While at Husch, Peter was fortunate to meet his wife, Amy.
-They were married at St. Margaret’s in 2013, and have settled in right where he grew up in Shaw — on the same block as his parents, as well as both his sisters and their families.
-They are now even more blessed to be raising their first beautiful baby daughter and growing a family of their own in a place with such wonderful family and community support.
+They were married at St. Margaret’s in 2013, and have settled right back in this community along with his entire family.
+They are now even more blessed to be raising three amazing little girls in a place with such wonderful family and community support.
 It takes a village, and they have one!